techiediaries/techiediaries/_posts/2020/angular-10/2020-09-17-angular-10-django-3-upload-image-files.md

 ### Adding the API View

-Next, let's add the API view that will handle file uploading.
+Next, let's add the API view that will handle file/image uploading.
 Open the `uploadapp/views.py` file and add the following code:

 ```python
 from rest_framework.parsers import FileUploadParser